Dcomforter/BlackFridaySales/README.md

 * "black_friday.py": Contains the main Python script.
 * "sales_record.csv": Input data file in CSV format.
 * "img": This folder contains images of a couple of the distribution charts.
+* "requirements.txt": Contains the libraries and modules needed to run the program.

 ## Scripts Explanation
 The script performs the following tasks: